liquity/bold/README.md

 No fix is deemed necessary, since:

 - Redemption arbitrage is competitive and profit margins are thin.
 Chunking redemptions incurs a higher total gas cost and eats into arb profits.
-- Redemptions in Liquity v1 (with the same fee formula) have broadly functioned well, and proven effective in restoring the LUSD peg.
+- Redemptions in Liquity v1 (with the same fee formula) have broadly functioned well, and proven effective in restoring the BOLD peg.
 - The redemption fee spike gain and decay half-life are “best-guess” parameters anyway - there’s little reason to believe that even the intended fee scheme is absolutely optimal.

 ### 4 - Oracle failure and urgent redemptions with the frozen last good price